MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/remote-support-arc-extension.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2.md)]

-This article provides a brief overview of the Remote Support Arc extension, some benefits of using the extension, and how to enable the extension on your Azure Stack HCI system using PowerShell.
+This article provides a brief overview of the Remote Support Arc extension, its benefits, and how to enable it on your Azure Stack HCI system using PowerShell.

 ## About the Remote Support Arc extension